nilsbrummond/ESO-MailLooter/README.md

 /maillooter coretest <testname>
 -------------------------------
 These tests inject a fake ESO Addon API with a different pre-coded mail Inboxes to run the maillooter against.
-These test will test both the core and ui modules.
+These tests will test both the core and ui modules.
+Only API calls that are through the core module are put under test.

 The currently available test are:
 ```